enklu/enklu.github.io/docs/HoloLens/VideoRecording.md

 2. Select "Record" with your gaze, and follow the prompt.
 3. While waiting for the countdown, make sure you're positioning is good.

+Video recording can also be triggered faster by saying "record".

 While recording is active, the HoloLens will display a recording icon in the upper left corner of the screen.
 This is not visible in your recordings.

 > Recordings capture the visible area where Holograms can be seen.
 The area outside of the device's Field of View will not be cropped from the final video.